patrick-stephens/opensearch-install-demo/README.md

 It delivers a ready to use installation with vectore database and visual dashboards.
 The installation scripts check for and validate prerequisites automatically.

+Explore how this all works in the free [hands-on workshop](https://o11y-workshops.gitlab.io/workshop-fluentbit).

 Install in a container (Podman)
 -------------------------------
 This is an installation using the provided Fluent Bit container image.
 You will